data-creative/tonebase-api/DOCS.md

 video_id | Integer | References the global video of which it is a part. source_url | String | References a video resource on the video service. number | Integer | The sort order of this video part (e.g. 1, 2, 3).
-The "X" in "Part number X of Y". duration | Integer (milliseconds) | The length of the video part in milliseconds.
+The "X" in "Part number X of Y". duration | Integer (seconds) | The length of the video part in seconds.

 Video Score Attributes: